Oracle Trust Model

 - risk-reporting oracle

-Not every plan needs every role, but the model should be able to express them.
+Not every plan needs every role, but the model can express them where a plan authorizes them.

 That flexibility matters because a low-friction reward plan and a higher-trust coverage plan should not be forced into exactly the same oracle assumptions.